Ben-Avrahami/Tindira/README.md

 - Gal will be speaking in JavaScript.
 Don't worry; it's contagious and perfectly normal. 💬🚀
 - Mor's coding hat is non-negotiable.
 It's the source of his coding superpowers. 🎩💻
 - Yoni's servers have a taste for '80s rock.
 If they seem sluggish, play some Queen or AC/DC. 🎸🤘
+- Omer's rebellious spirit is untamed; beware of unexpected innovations and non-Intel adventures! ⚠️🔧

 ### Communication Nexus:
 For official transmissions, we rely on a high-tech communication hub known as Whatsapp.
 For unofficial banter, we use carrier pigeons because we're classy like that.
 Omer, we'll teach you the pigeon-whispering technique soon. 📱🕊️